teofiloxyz/personal-projects/README.md

 Personal Projects
 =================

-This repo contains some of my personal projects that I use on a regular basis Its projects are merely for display, don't expect them to work on your machine.
+This repo contains some of my personal projects that I use on a regular basis.
+These projects are merely for display, so don't expect them to work on your machine.
 All the code was written by me.

 It's mostly Python scripts.